benjdewantara/benjdewantara.github.io/_posts/2016-02-16-review-res-eng-derivation-of-diffusivity-equation-pt-2.md

 \end{align}
 $$

-Recall the definition of compressibility of both fluid and rock (yes, [rock can be compressible](compaction-drive-res)!),
+Recall the definition of compressibility of both fluid and rock (yes, [rock can be compressible][compaction-drive-res]!),

 $$
 \begin{align}